Nwokike/Hire-me/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This website is a professional platform for potential clients to explore my services, review transparent pricing in Naira (₦) and US Dollars ($), and contact me to start a project.
+This website is a professional platform for potential clients to explore my services, review transparent pricing, and contact me to start a project.
 It was developed as the final project for the **Power Learn Project (PLP) Web Technologies Track**, demonstrating skills in web development and design.

 **Key Features:**
 - **Simple & Clean:** Intuitive navigation with a focus on clear information.